EdDidIt/PepeluGPT/CODE_OF_CONDUCT.md

 ---

-## 🌌 **Cosmic Reflection**
+## Professional Excellence

-*"Just as the stars align in perfect harmony across the vast cosmos, so too must we align our actions with wisdom, compassion, and respect for all beings.
-In this digital sanctuary we build together, may every interaction be guided by light, and every contribution strengthen the cosmic tapestry of knowledge and protection."*
+"Just as code must be well-structured and maintainable, so too must our community interactions be guided by professionalism, respect, and mutual support.
+In this development environment we build together, may every interaction be constructive, and every contribution strengthen our shared commitment to excellence."

 ---

-**Questions about this Code of Conduct?**
+## Questions about this Code of Conduct?

-- Email: conduct@pepelugpt.dev
+- Email: <ed-pepelu@outlook.com>
 - GitHub Discussions: [Community Guidelines](https://github.com/EdDidIt/PepeluGPT/discussions)

-**Last Updated**: July 29, 2025
+Last Updated: July 30, 2025
-**Version**: 1.0.0
+Version: 1.1.0